Mick Foley: Three Faces of Foley (1997–1998)

-On that same episode of Raw, Foley reverted to his Mankind character, who had become a more human and less creature-like character and began wearing an untucked shirt with a loose necktie, and also resumed his feud with The Undertaker.
-At King of the Ring in Pittsburgh's Civic Arena on June 28, the two performed in the third Hell in a Cell match, which became one of the most notable matches in professional wrestling history.
-Foley received numerous injuries and took two dangerous and highly influential bumps - the first being tossed off the top of the 16 ft high Cell by The Undertaker, crashing through the Spanish announcer's wooden table and landing on the arena's concrete floor.
-Barely five minutes after the first bump, Foley, with a separated shoulder, climbed back up to the top of the Cell after Terry Funk and others tried to stop him.
-The second bump, which was an unplanned botch, occurred when The Undertaker chokeslammed Foley and the fenced panel Foley landed on broke and gave way.
-Foley then plunged 13 ft through the Cell and landed on the ring mat, losing a tooth in the process.
+Subsequent episodes of Raw saw a change in Foley, who had now reverted to a version of his Mankind persona (albeit, less deranged).
+This saw him adopt new ring attire – pairing untucked, collared shirts with his original Mankind tights.
+On June 15, 1998, teaming with Kane in a Tag Team Royal Rumble match, Mankind debuted his now-familiar white dress shirt with a loose necktie look.
+The character would subsequently reignite his feud with The Undertaker.
+At King of the Ring 1998 in Pittsburgh's Civic Arena on June 28, the two performed in the third Hell in a Cell match, which became one of the most notable matches in professional wrestling history.
+Foley received numerous injuries and took two dangerous and highly influential bumps – the first being tossed off the top of the 16 ft high Cell by The Undertaker, crashing through the Spanish announcer's wooden table and landing on the arena's concrete floor.
+Barely five minutes after the first fall, Foley, with a separated shoulder, climbed back up to the top of the Cell structure after Terry Funk and others tried to stop him.
+The second bump, which was an unplanned mishap, occurred when The Undertaker chokeslammed Foley and the fenced panel Foley landed on broke and gave way.
+Foley then plunged 13 ft through the Cell and landed on the ring mat, losing a tooth.
 Mankind lost the match to conclude their storyline.